 Salesforce Integration – Planning & Documentation is part of the blog post series: Integrating Salesforce With Other Apps – A Series!
 Integrating Salesforce with other applications or sources of data can be really difficult.

 The first step for a successful integration is understanding the goals, planning and documenting the current processes.
 The most important thing is to understand the stakeholders and what they need to do with the data.

 Know What the Expected Outcome Is

 A clearly defined strategy is absolutely critical for the system integration to be successful.
 A clearly defined strategy is only possible when we know what the expected outcome is.

 For the most part, the expected outcome will be either revenue growth, cost savings or easier access to information.

 Interdepartmental collaboration is the key to successful software integrations.
-All of the stakeholders need to be involved in the process relatively early so that needs and gas are identified early.
+All of the stakeholders need to be involved in the process relatively early so that needs and gaps are identified early.

 While working with your stakeholders it’s really important to spend the time and determine what the standard terms and vocabulary are in each system.
 For example, how are dates stored in the source system versus Salesforce.